Santa Barbara Food & Wine Weekend

 - Screening of A Year in Champagne in the resort’s 211-seat movie theater paired with a glass of champagne and local chocolate tasting

 The weekend is inspired by Julia’s lifelong passion for learning, love of eating well and mission to further gastronomy.
 It’s designed to marry entertainment and inspiration, celebration with learning.
-Event proceeds will benefit The Julia Child Foundation, which is based in Santa Barbara.
+Event proceeds will benefit The Julia Child Foundation.

 Tickets for select events are now available at www.BacaraCulinaryWeekend.com.
 Advanced reservations are recommended as events do sell out but same day tickets will be available for select events with greater capacity such as the Neighborhood Tour.
 Bacara Resort is offering a room package which includes a two-night stay over the event, a welcome amenity of local artisan food products and valet parking from $450 a night.